-- (1) Public and private schools offering courses in general education and not operated for profit. - (2) Publicly owned buildings and buildings located on publicly owned land. - (3) Parks and nature preserves. - (4) Community buildings, country clubs, fraternal lodges, or similar civic or social clubs. - (5) Recreational areas which are predominately open uses of land with indoor facilities no larger in gross floor area than twenty-five (25%) percent of the ground area occupied by the outdoor recreational facilities.
+- 1. Front desk/communication - 2.
+Maid/cleaning service. - 3.
+Breakfast after overnight lodging. - iii.
+The number of rooms available for overnight lodging by guests is limited to five (5). - iv.
+Overnight guests must have access to a bathroom. - v.
+Breakfast prepared in the dwelling's kitchen is to be provided in the morning following an overnight stay as part of compensated guest services. - vi.
+Breakfast at the B&B must not be advertised to the general public as a restaurant. - (3) Parks and nature preserves. - (4) Community buildings, country clubs, fraternal lodges, or similar civic or social clubs. - (5) Recreational areas which are predominately open uses of land with indoor facilities no larger in gross floor area than twenty-five (25%) percent of the ground area occupied by the outdoor recreational facilities.
 Outdoor recreational facilities in this section shall include swimming pools and adjoining decks, tennis courts, shuffleboard courts, handball courts, baseball fields, soccer fields, golf courses, driving ranges, picnic grounds and other areas that are designated to be used for specified recreational activities. - (6) Indoor recreational facilities, including, but not limited to, hockey, soccer, lacrosse, tennis, racquetball, squash and gymnasiums for basketball and volleyball which may or may not be operated for profit. - (7) Churches, synagogues, mosques, cemeteries. - (A) Emergency Shelters for the Homeless and Soup Kitchens may be considered ancillary uses conditional upon the following: (Amended Ordinance 1654 3/20/16) - i.
 Shelter and/or meal service for seven (7) or more recipients is limited to two (2) weeks maximum in any one calendar year. - ii.
 Shelter and/or meal service for seven (7) or more recipients is limited to one (1) week at a time throughout the calendar year.